Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/MainProcessor.md

 **Time Constraints:** The Jetson Nano has a worst-case scenario of 1.9 seconds to find the golf ball and calculate and aim the interceptor's position before the ball reaches the end, given by Devcom.
 Real-time processing of sensor data and trajectory calculations impose time constraints on the Jetson Nano.
 Since it has to be able to detect and calculate the proper position of the ball.
 Its 1.43GHz quad-core ARM Cortex-A57 processor needs to be able to receive, process, calculate the interceptor’s path, and aim the interceptor before the golf ball gets too far down the string [3].
 The ball's travel time varies from 1.9 seconds to 7.4 seconds and the programs and data transmission needs to be optimized for an accurate and efficient system to be able to run fast enough.
 Delays in data acquisition, processing, or interceptor firing may affect the interception accuracy dramatically [2].

 **Processing Speed:** The data gathered and calculated from the image processing is the worst case of 357.42ms from the image processing subsystem.
 The Jetson Nano needs to calculate and simultaneously send data to the firing mechanism Arduino.
 These tasks may strain the processing capabilities of the Jetson Nano, potentially leading to performance bottlenecks.
 The algorithms need to utilize the hardware and run scripts on multi-core to limit any speed limitations.
-Based on benchmarks used in image processing to find the position of the goldball will take 1.8ms for the moment calculations and 10ms for the centroid calculation [9].
+Based on benchmarks used in image processing to find the position of the goldball will take 1.8ms for the moment calculations and 10ms for the centroid calculation [10].
 This will give the X, and Y coordinates of the center of the goofball--giving the position of the golfball.
+The assumption for comparison is linear time for 10ms making the total for each image 21.8ms.
+Since three images will be used to extract all the data, the final time will be 65.4ms for all three images.

 **Resource Utilization:** With a limited 4GB of LPDDR4 RAM, the Jetson Nano needs to use the resources but with image processing, it could easily have a resource overload.
 The memory and CPU load cannot be overloaded or the system's responsiveness will hinder its operation [2].